-The Medicaid Agency uses a contracted entity to determine level of care for the COMP Waiver.
-The Entity is a medical management contractor that provides multiple functions for the State including review of hospital outlier claims, review and approval of DME items, assessment and level of care determination in the State's Waiver Program for people with severe physical impairment and/or TBI, review of eligibility and assessment for medically fragile children served through the Georgia Pediatric Program, nursing home admission review, ventilator-care prior authorization and other medically-related functions.
+The Medicaid Agency uses a contracted entity to assess level of care for the COMP Waiver.
+The Entity is a medical management contractor that provides multiple functions for the State including review of hospital outlier claims, review and approval of DME items, and assessment of level of care in the State's Waiver Program for people with severe physical impairment and/or TBI, review of eligibility and assessment for medically fragile children served through the Georgia Pediatric Program, nursing home admission review, ventilator-care prior authorization and other medically-related functions.
+Level of care determinations are made by DBHDD (OA) based on the assessments.

-The medical management vendor reviews provider agencies using both data analytics and through onsite review in its contract status as extension of the Medicaid Agency's Program Integrity function
+The medical management vendor reviews provider agencies using both data analytics and through onsite review in its contract status as extension of the Medicaid Agency's Program Integrity function.